naveenrhindi/invoice-generator-backend/README.md

 - 🔐 JWT-based authentication with Clerk
 - 🌐 CORS-enabled backend for frontend communication
 - 💾 Data persistence using MongoDB Atlas
-- 🚀 Deployed using Railway
+- 🚀 Deployed using Render

 ---